Welcome to your future

 - be given the information to receive information and guidance from the Careers Advisor in Years 9, 10, 11, 12 and 13 through individual and/or group interviews.

-- have access to a Careers Advisor at Year 8 and 9 Options Evenings and Year 10 and 11 Parents’ Evenings, with parents.
+- have access to a Careers Advisor at Year 9 Options Evenings, Year 10 Work Experience Evening and 6th Form Open Evening, with parents.

 - receive information and guidance on Options Post 16.